Updated: Jul 28, 2022

 Not All Screen Time is Created Equal

-Instead of setting a timer and limiting all screen time equally, if we dig deeper and understand why passive screen time is harmful to our children, we will begin to see that not all screen time is negative.
+Instead of limiting or eliminating all screen time equally, if we dig deeper and understand why passive screen time is harmful to our children, we will begin to see that not all screen time is negative.
 Our high-quality, interactive music classes in Spanish for babies and toddlers online are designed with all of this in mind.

 1) It replaces the good stuff